lbcommer/ml-api-docker/README.md

 - Add a model to predict the sentiment of the text
 - To use WSGI for production environment
-- Create a serverless version (to be deployed in AWS or GCP)
+- Create as an alternative a serverless version (to be deployed in AWS or GCP)